This post contains affiliate links. See my disclosure policy here.

 Method

-Add mezcal, tequila, coffee chocolate liqueur, orange curaçao, agave syrup, and cubed ice to a mixing glass.
+Add mezcal, tequila, coffee chocolate liqueur, orange curaçao, and agave syrup to a mixing glass.